Do you feel like you’ve tried everything to lose weight, but nothing works?

 How Do Your Genes Impact Your Weight?

-Certain genes can actually predispose people to be overweight or obese.
+Certain gene variants can actually predispose people to be overweight or obese.
 They can influence your eating behaviors, cravings, and the likelihood of gaining weight back—even after successfully dieting.
 Here are two genes to keep in mind.

 FTO – Another gene that has been linked to the risk of being overweight or obese is the FTO gene.⁷ Evidence from the Centre for Obesity Research, University College in London, also supports that certain variants within the FTO gene are associated with obese-promoting behaviors—including decreased eating impulse control, not feeling satisfied after meals, and an increased preference for energy-dense foods.⁸

-However, genes alone do not determine if you will be overweight or obese.
+However, genetic information alone does not determine if you will be overweight or obese.
 Other factors—such as physical environment, medications, learned behaviors, and beliefs—are also important contributing factors to a person’s weight.

 Understanding your genetic makeup is the first step to implementing genetic weight loss.
 However, your genes are only the start of the journey.
 Learning how your genes interact with your environment and eating behaviors is also powerful knowledge.

-For example, knowing that individuals with the FTO variant may be more prone to snacking and prefer higher-fat foods can help you better understand why you make certain food choices.
-Once you begin to understand your dietary behaviors, you can work on making healthier choices (or removing the triggers that lead to poorer ones).
+For example, knowing that individuals with the FTO variant may be more prone to snacking and prefer higher-saturated fat foods can help you better understand why you make certain food choices.
+Once you begin to understand your DNA results and your dietary behaviors, you can work on making healthier choices (or removing the triggers that lead to poorer ones).

 How Can You Manage Your Weight Despite Your Genes?